-Manchester Psych Fest, an all-day celebration of psychedelic music and art, returns in September 2021, following the postponement of 2020’s event.
+Manchester Psych Fest, an all-day celebration of alternative music and art, returns in September 2021, following the postponement of 2020’s event.
 Topped by Stereolab, the line-up is super strong and wildly eclectic, ranging from abrasive Irish post-punks Girl Band to Afrobeat/jazz fusion outfit Kokoroko.

-Taking over five stages at YES, Gorilla and The Ritz, the eighth instalment of the festival will be headlined by seminal Krautrock/avant-pop outfit, Stereolab.
+Taking over five stages at The Ritz, YES, Gorilla, Deaf Institute and the Dancehouse, the eighth instalment of the festival will be headlined by seminal Krautrock/avant-pop outfit, Stereolab.
 Formed in 1990 by analogue gear fanatic Tim Gane and French singer Lætitia Sadier, the band made some of the most extra-terrestrial music of that decade.
 Albums like Emperor Tomato Ketchup (1996) and Dots and Loops (1997) combined droning hypnotic rhythms with singsong melodies and Marxist lyrics – startlingly different to the zeitgeist, but massively influential to the many bands that swiftly followed in their wake.
-Having recently reissued all seven of their original Elektra studio albums (1993-2004), accompanied by an extensive tour, Stereolab should be on fine form at Psych Fest.